HorizonRobotics/alf/docs/tutorial/understanding_ALF_via_the_minimal_working_example.rst

                            batched_wrappers=())

 We can see that because the default values of ``env_name`` and ``num_parallel_environments`` are already what we want, in the example conf we've skipped configuring them.
+But it is recommended to always explicitly specify them in a conf for readability purpose.
+On the other hand, ``env_load_fn`` is the func that loads ``env_name``.
+Usually :func:`.suite_gym.load` can load most built-in Gym environments.
+For extra Gym environments or user-customized environments, this argument value should be set accordingly.
+For instance, see :func:`.suite_mario.load` and :func:`.suite_simple.load`.

 .. note::
     **ALF configuration** is one of the secret sauces that make ALF flexible.